 Ovaries are the female reproductive organs in which eggs and the female sex hormones, estrogen and progesterone, are produced.

-Fallopian tubes are a pair of tubes that create open communication between the uterus and the ovaries.
+Fallopian tubes are a pair of tubes that connect the ovaries and uterus.
 They allow for the transit of eggs from the ovaries to the uterus.

 Cervix is the neck-like structure at the base of the uterus, connecting the uterus to the vagina.
 The cervix has three anatomical components: an external orifice, which opens to the vagina; an internal orifice, which opens to the uterus; and a cervical canal which connects the external and internal orifices.